Benardrick McKinney: 2018

 On June 14, 2018, McKinney signed a five-year, $50 million contract extension with the Texans with $21 million guaranteed.

 2019

-In week 6 against the Kansas City Chiefs, McKinney recovered a fumble by Patrick Mahomes in the 31-24 win.
+In week 6 against the Chiefs, McKinney recovered a fumble by Patrick Mahomes in the 31–24 win.

 2020

 On October 13, 2020, McKinney was placed on season-ending injured reserve with a shoulder injury.

 Miami Dolphins

-On March 17, 2021, McKinney and a 2021 seventh-round pick was traded to the Miami Dolphins in exchange for defensive end Shaq Lawson and a 2021 sixth-round pick.
-He was released before the season on August 31, 2021.
+On March 17, 2021, McKinney and a 2021 seventh-round pick was traded to the Dolphins in exchange for defensive end Shaq Lawson and a 2021 sixth-round pick.
+He was released before the season on August 31.